NEGU93/CYUSB3KIT-003_with_SP605_xilinx/README.md

 <img src="/img/fpga_prog/Config_Program_Steps/Image2.png" width="400"/>
 </p>

- - If it doesn't appear the message, check the driver is correctly installed:
+ - If it doesn't appear the message, make sure the FPGA is turned off, if it was already off, check the driver is correctly installed:
     * To manually bind the driver, in Windows Device Manager, locate the FX3 device under "Other Devices".
 Right click the device and select Update Driver Sofware.
 Choose Browse my computer for driver software.
     * Browse on the location `<Install Directory>/Cypress/Superspeed Explorer Kit/1.0/Driver/bin`.
 The default 'Install Directory' is `C:\Program Files` for 32-bit OS and `C:\Program Files (x86)` for 64-bit OS.
     * Select a driver based on your OS and click on Next.
 For ex. the driver for Win10 64-bit is located at `C:/Program Files (x86)/Cypress/Superspeed Explorer Kit/1.0/Driver/bin/Win8.1/x64`.